tungstenfabric/website/README.md

 BYOO [Bring your own orchestrator]
 ```

-Tungsten Fabric is part of the Linux Foundation under a new entity
+Tungsten Fabric is now part of the Linux Foundation.
-LF Networking Fund [(LFN)]

 ---